-The Department will ensure CVE troopers and non-commissioned inspectors are adequately trained and equipped to perform their duties in the most safe, effective, and efficient manner.
+The Department will ensure CVE troopers and non-commissioned inspectors are adequately trained and equipped to perform their duties in the most safe, effective, and efficient manner through training and job activity observations.
 Increasing the number of inspections and presence of CMV troopers on high crash corridor highways will serve as a clear deterrent to drivers committing serious traffic violations resulting in a reduction of overall CMV crashes.
 The Department will conduct inspections on high crash corridor highways, those with high crash rates.
 In addition, CVE personnel will perform inspections within the Texas DPS Regions contiguous to the United States-Mexico border.

-At full staffing, the Department has a total of 404 commissioned CVE troopers, 144 civilian inspectors and 78 civilian investigators stationed statewide that are certified to conduct all levels of inspections.
-Of these, 64 troopers and 123 of the civilian inspectors will be fully MCSAP funded.
-In addition, the Department has trained 107 Highway Patrol troopers to conduct inspections.
-State and MCSAP funded commissioned troopers are periodically assigned to conduct inspections at fixed stations while noncommissioned inspectors are permanently assigned to these facilities.
+At full staffing, the Department has a total of 391 commissioned CVE troopers, 147 civilian inspectors and 78 civilian investigators stationed statewide that are certified to conduct all levels of inspections.
+Of these, 59 troopers and 126 of the civilian inspectors will be fully MCSAP funded.
+In addition, the Department has trained 166 Highway Patrol troopers to conduct inspections.
+The remaining 332 commissioned troopers are periodically assigned and the remaining 21 non-commissioned are permanently assigned to conduct inspections at fixed facilities.

-The state has approximately 105 locations away from the border that serve as fixed locations to conduct inspections.
-Of these, 9 fixed sites are scheduled to be manned at least 40 hours a week.
+The state has approximately 115 locations away from the border that serve as fixed locations to conduct inspections.
+Of these, 9 fixed sites are scheduled to be manned 40 hours a week.

-In FY 2019, North American certified troopers and inspectors performed a total of 336,447 inspections of levels one through six away from the ports of entry.
-Of these inspections, 131,068 were conducted at United States-Mexico border port of entry facilities.
-Texas has 71 local agencies employing 249 inspectors that perform inspection activities not supported by MCSAP funding that performed 65,798 inspections in FY 2019.
+In FY 2018, North American certified troopers and inspectors performed a total of 357,815 inspections of levels 1 through 6.
+Of these inspections, 128,651 were conducted at United States-Mexico border port of entry facilities.
+Texas has 70 local agencies employing 253 inspectors that perform inspection activities not supported by MCSAP funding that performed 47,343 inspections in FY 2018.

 The Department has deployed a roadside inspection report application that automatically runs a computer check on a driver once the information is entered into the software application.
 This capability helps ensure our personnel conduct CDL verification inquiries on all of the drivers they inspect.
 This automation has proved to be a valuable asset to the CVE service by identifying drivers and vehicles in violation of federal out of service orders.
 As a matter of policy the Department confirms operating authority during all inspections.
+In addition, the Department has purchased hazardous material enforcement software to enhance inspections of motor carriers transporting hazardous material.